quadro0/ToDo-Web-API/README.md

    ```

 3. **Run the application:**
-   The application uses `DataSeeder` to automatically apply migrations and populate the database with a test user and dummy tasks on the first run.
    ```bash
    dotnet run
    ```
-   *Note: Swagger UI is available at `https://localhost:<port>/swagger` in the development environment.
-It is pre-configured with a "Authorize" button to easily attach your JWT token to requests.*
+   *Note: Swagger UI is available at `https://localhost:<port>/swagger` in the development environment.*

 4. **Run Unit Tests:**
    To execute the test suite and verify business logic: